DEVITY-IOT/devity-iot.github.io/website/docs/IoT Use Cases/Thingsboard - Rule Engine/execution.md

 ## Thingsboard setup
 ### Adapt the Rule Chain
-1. In Thingsboard UI go to Rule Chains section and open Root Rule Chain.
+1. In Thingsboard Cloud go to Rule Chains section and open Root Rule Chain.
 ![Temperature Validation Node](/img/tb/1.png)

 2. Familiarise yourself with the rule chain.
 Focus only on the red area.
 Incoming messages are distributed via the switch.
 If a message contains telemetry data, it is stored.
 We now want to check the stored data.